gndrmnn/nodepool/doc/source/configuration.rst

 will be polled for at the interval and count also defined in the file.
 This allows the image to be rebooted by the `install` script - potentially several times - before the install phase is completed.

+`launch-done-stamp` along with the poll interval and poll count settings allow the VM to run some preparation steps, potentially including reboots, before a node launched by Nova is ready to have a job scheduled on it.

 targets
 -------